fluorescent/.github/.github/PULL_REQUEST_TEMPLATE/theme_next_release.md

 - [ ] Ensure `release-notes.md` has been updated.
 This includes the version number, description, and the categorized change log items.
 - [ ] Ensure the version number has been updated in `package.json`, and is visible on templates displaying `[[versionNumber]]` (check `theme.liquid` in the `/build` folder after running `yarn build`)
-- [ ] After creating a theme.zip using `yarn package`.
+- [ ] After creating a theme.zip using `yarn package` (be sure to run `yarn` first).
 Manually test the theme on a store by uploading the theme zip.
 Make sure it loads properly, and that you can complete a purchase flow (navigate to a product, add to cart, and checkout)
 - [ ] Submit to Shopify

 ## After submission